Religion in Belarus

 Christianity is the main religion in Belarus, with Eastern Orthodoxy being the largest denomination.
-The legacy of the state atheism of the Soviet era is evident in the fact that a part of the Belarusians (especially in the east part of the country) are not religious.
+The legacy of the state atheism of the Soviet era is apparent in the fact that a proportion of Belarusians (especially in the east part of the country) are not religious.
 Moreover, other non-traditional and new religions have sprung up in the country after the end of the Soviet Union.

-According to the estimations for 2011 by the Ministry of the Interior, 73.3% of the Belarusians are Orthodox Christians, 14.8% are irreligious (atheists and agnostics), 9.7% are Catholic Christians (either Roman Catholic and Belarusian Greek Catholic), and 3.5% are members of other religions (mostly pentecostals).
+According to the estimations for 2011 by the Ministry of the Interior, 73.3% of the Belarusians are Orthodox Christians, 14.8% are irreligious (atheists and agnostics), 9.7% are Catholics (either Latin Catholic and Belarusian Greek Catholic), and 3.5% are members of other religions (mostly Pentecostals).

 History

 By the end of the 12th century, Europe was generally divided into two large areas: Western Europe with dominance of Catholicism, and Eastern Europe with Orthodox and Byzantine influences.
 The border between them was roughly marked by the Bug River.
 This placed the area now known as Belarus in a unique position where these two influences mixed and interfered.

 Before the 14th century, the Orthodox church was dominant in Belarus.
 The Union of Krewo in 1385 broke this monopoly and made Catholicism the religion of the ruling class.
-Jogaila, then ruler of the Grand Duchy of Lithuania, ordered the whole population of Lithuania to convert to Catholicism.
-1.5 years after the Union of Krewo, the Wilno episcopate was created which received a lot of land from the Lithuanian dukes.
-By the mid-16th century Catholicism became strong in Lithuania and bordering with it north-west parts of Belarus, but the Orthodox church was still dominant in Belarus.
+Władysław II Jagiełło, then ruler of the Grand Duchy of Lithuania, ordered the whole population of Lithuania to convert to Catholicism.
+The Vilnius episcopate was created one and a half years after the Union of Krewo; it received a lot of land from the Lithuanian dukes.
+By the mid-16th century, the Catholic Church became strong in Lithuania and in the bordering northwest parts of Belarus, but the Orthodox church was still dominant in Belarus.

 In the 16th century, a crisis began in Christianity: the Protestant Reformation began in Catholicism and a period of heresy began in an Orthodox area.
-From the mid-16th century Protestant ideas began spreading in the Grand Duchy of Lithuania.
-The first Protestant Church in Belarus was created in Brest by Mikołaj "the Black" Radziwiłł.
+From the mid-16th century Protestant ideas began spreading in the Grand Duchy.
+The first Protestant church in Belarus was created in Brest by Mikołaj Radziwiłł the Black.
 Protestantism did not survive due to the Counter-Reformation in Poland.

+Polish—Lithuanian Commonwealth

+As a result of the Lublin Union of 1569, Belarusian lands, then part of the Grand Duchy of Lithuania, became incorporated into the Polish-Lithuanian Commonwealth, which united the Grand Duchy with the predominantly Catholic Kingdom of Poland.
+This led to the Brest Union of 1596, which established the Belarusian Greek Catholic Church in the Commonwealth, which brought Orthodox believers in Belarusian territories under the authority of the Pope while preserving their Eastern Rite traditions.
+This church thus helped preserve the Orthodox ritual as Popes issued numerous edicts prohibiting Uniates from converting to Latin Rite Catholicism.

+This conversion was ultimately successful, as by the late 18th century, Uniates constituted 70% of the Belarusian population.
+Catholics, predominantly from the upper classes, made up 15%; Jews, 7%; and Orthodox, only 6%.
+Other groups, primarily Protestants, accounted for the remaining 2%.